yochaigal/cairn/wip/2e/character-creation.md

 | **18**  | Statues throughout **The Cobbles** have been weeping tears of blood each month, and no babies have been born for a bit longer than the elders think possible.
 Save for one, whisked away by the authorities for its own safety.                                          |
 | **19**  | Local fauna are behaving oddly, with reports of animals acting out of character, displaying heightened aggression, or fleeing the area entirely.
 Hunters talk of a shadowy figure that roams **The Woods**, driving the animals mad.                                     |
 | **20**  | Border towns have become riotous in recent weeks, after multiple claims of a red-robed figure appearing in their children's dreams, uttering the same warning: A fire is coming, and it will consume them all.                                                           |

-## Inventory

-- Characters have a total of ten inventory slots, but can only carry four items comfortably without the help of bags, backpacks, horses, carts, etc.
-- Each PC starts with a **backpack** that can hold up to six slots.
-Carts (which must be pulled with both hands), horses, or mules can increase inventory. **Hirelings** can also be paid to carry equipment.
-- Inventory is abstract, dependent only on the fiction as adjudicated by the Warden.
-When ten slots are filled, the character becomes _deprived_.
-A character cannot fill more than ten slots.

-### Item Size

-Most items take up one slot, unless otherwise indicated.

-- _Petty_ items do not take up any slots.
-These items are rarely useful mechanically.
-- _Bulky_ items take up two slots.
-Armor, two-handed weapons, treasure, and some Relics.
-- At the **Warden's** discretion, some smaller items (e.g. a deck of cards, dice) can be _bundled_ with one or more additional items, occupying only one slot.

-### Currency

-The most common coin is the gold piece (gp).
-- A bag of coins worth less than 100gp is _petty_ and takes no slots.
-- Treasure is highly valuable, usually bulky, and rarely useful beyond its value.
-It can be a lure, taking PCs to exotic and even dangerous locations, and is often under the protection of intimidating foes.
-- Villages, strongholds, and ports of call barter and trade based on the local rarity and value of an item or commodity.